Nurse, husband arrested for stealing cash, jewellery from Sonam Kapoor's Delhi house | Law-Order

 ''The Delhi Police Crime Branch along with a team of the Special Staff Branch of the New Delhi district conducted a raid in Sarita Vihar on Tuesday night.
 They apprehended Wilson and her husband, both 31 years old,'' a senior police officer said, adding that they have been arrested.

-The stolen jewellery and cash are yet to be recovered, sources said.
+The stolen jewellery and cash are yet to be recovered, he said.

-Police said that further investigation is underway and most of the people working at the Amrita Shergill Marg house have been questioned.
+''Wilson has undertaken home care duties on several occasions on the patient's requirement.
+This kept her close to the patient whose jewellery were stolen by the accused and later given to her husband.
+Her husband had also been arrested,'' said Amrutha Guguloth, Deputy Commissioner of Police (New Delhi).

 The Tughlaq Road police station had transferred the case to the Special Staff Branch of the New Delhi district for investigation, they said, adding that the Crime Branch was also probing the matter.